techjb/Landerist/README.md

 ## Installation

 Download the project and open it in Visual Studio.
 In the file /landerist_library/Configuration/Config.cs, set the value of the PrivateConfig variables.
+Open Database.sql file, update local paths, and run in Sql Server to initalize the Database.

 ## Contributing